Yosuke Furukawa

-Yosuke Furukawa (古川 陽介, Furukawa Yosuke) is a Japanese footballer currently playing as a midfielder for Júbilo Iwata.
+Yosuke Furukawa (古川 陽介, Furukawa Yosuke) is a Japanese professional footballer who plays as a midfielder for 2.
+Bundesliga club Darmstadt 98.

-Club career
+Career

 Born in Shiga Prefecture, Furukawa started his career with local side Azul FC before moving to professional team Kyoto Sanga.

 In late 2021, it was announced that Furukawa would sign for J1 League side Júbilo Iwata ahead of the 2022 season.
 He played in a 10–1 friendly victory against Iwate Grulla Morioka on 24 January 2022, impressing onlookers with his dribbling ability.
 After the win, Furukawa caused some controversy on his social media account, by stating he was not motivated by the opposition in the easy win.

+On 6 September 2024, Furukawa joined Polish top-flight club Górnik Zabrze on a season-long loan, with an option to make the move permanent.

+On 19 June 2025, Furukawa joined German second division side Darmstadt 98.

 Style of play

 An excellent dribbler of the ball, Furukawa found national and international acclaim after scoring a solo goal for Shizuoka Gakuen High School.